smatechnologies/opcon-advanced-training/docs/Expressions Lab C.md

 Create a Schedule with a single Schedule Instance Property that has a value of ```0```.

-Create an SMA Self Service button that will update that Schedule Instance Property to a value of ```1```.
+Create an Self Service button that will update that Schedule Instance Property to a value of ```1```.

 Create a Job within that Schedule that can only run during the following Times: